 Line Controller for Assembly and Packaging in Semiconductor Backend

-• Rapid integration of new equipment: the line controller as an integration layer between MES and machine with standardized solutions for various equipment interfaces such as SECS/GEM, REST and OPC UA
+• Rapid integration of new equipment: the line controller as an integration layer between MES or host systems and machine with standardized solutions for various equipment interfaces such as SECS/GEM, REST, TCP/IP, Modbus, ASCII/XML, SQL and OPC UA

 • Save time during commissioning: Less need for coordination with different equipment suppliers thanks to the standardized preparation of specifications, integration, implementation and testing